christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 What is really nice about this is that if any other component needs to know about updates to the todos, they just have to listen to `AppState` and they will be notified and update themselves accordingly.

 ### What is a framework without a router?
-jFramework has a router that supports both hash urls and modern popstate.
+jFlux has a router that supports both hash urls and modern popstate.
 It supports dynamic urls and can redirect to other urls.
 This is a typical setup:

 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 var App = require('./App.js');
 var Posts = require('./Posts.js');
 var Post = require('./Post.js');